XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/CategoryList.md

 ### Method Goals

-This method aims to return a list of the available categories, which will be used in the list of hotels response.
+This method returns a list of categories (codes and descriptions) used in HotelList and DescriptiveInfo.